Cathy's Gluten Free

 Recipe Development

 This particular recipe has evolved slowly over many years.
-It has its roots in one of the first recipes for bread that I found online and liked soon after going gluten free.
-That one doesn't even seem to be available online anymore, so I'm glad that I had saved it.
-It's in a Macgourmet recipe program where I used to copy favourite recipes out and save them on an old laptop.
+It has its roots in one of the first bread recipes that I found online and liked soon after going gluten-free.
+That one doesn't even seem to be available online anymore, so I'm glad that I saved it.
+It's in a MacGourmet recipe program where I used to copy favourite recipes and save them on an old laptop.
 This was in the days before everyone was on Pinterest.
 Anyway, I was glad to still have the recipe.
-I often go to that program as a resource to develop new gluten free recipes from old family favourites.
+I often go to that program as a resource to develop new gluten-free recipes from old family favourites.

 sliced crusty gluten free bread